-Some divorces are uncontested, meaning the two parties agree on all issues at hand.
+Some divorces are uncontested, meaning both parties agree on all issues at hand.
 These issues include dividing assets, and whether one spouse will support the other in any way.
-For example, a couple may decide on their own the best plan for child support and/or spousal support.
-However, people do not always agree during divorce.
-In these situations, the court must step in to make decisions for the two parties.
-Unfortunately, many people fail to understand exactly how the court calculates what you get in a California divorce.
-In fact, there are specific guidelines and laws the judge must follow when determining the division of property and support in divorce.
+For example, a couple may decide the best plan for child support and/or spousal support on their own.
+Unfortunately, that is not always the case.

 Calculating Property Division in a California Divorce

-Unfortunately, dividing community property isn’t always an even 50/50 split for the court.
-Instead, the judge must also consider other types of property such as mixed community and separate property.
-This is property that is part community (or belonging to both spouses) and part separate.
 For example, if one spouse started contributing to a pension plan prior to marriage and continued while married, the court would consider only a part of that pension plan community property.
 Due to such complications, the court utilizes a qualified domestic relations order, or QDRO, to divide pensions and retirement benefits.

 Calculating Support Orders